 In Killarney, you’ll find perfectly poured pints of Guinness, authentic Aran sweaters, traditional lamb stew served with soda bread on the side, fantastic music and jaunting cars.
 There is so much to see and do that you could easily spend your whole Irish holiday in Killarney and surrounding areas.

 How To Have A Brilliant Time In Beautiful Killarney National Park

-No trip to Killarney is complete without a drive trough Gap of Dunloe and along world famous Ring of Kerry, not to mention Killarney National Park, Skelling Michael, Dingle Peninsula which is less crowded and Slea Head.
+No trip to Killarney is complete without a drive-through Gap of Dunloe and along world-famous Ring of Kerry, not to mention Killarney National Park, Skelling Michael, Dingle Peninsula which is less crowded and Slea Head.

 This place has so much eternal beauty to offer and so many unusual places to see that creating that perfect itinerary can be challenging.
 Make sure you don’t over plan-leave some room for flexibility and fun!

 We only had a weekend to wander around this part of Ireland and decided to visit 3 of the most famous spots; we can highly recommend them to our fellow travellers.

 #1.
 Explore fairy tail forests in Killarney

 Head into the wilderness and start your journey by exploring beautiful woodlands!
 The timing of our long weekend voyage to Killarney couldn’t be any more immaculate as scenic woodlands around the region and everywhere else in Ireland turned in to something special.

 I adore this time of the year because magic happens when a little plant with glossy green leaves and bell-shaped blossoms wake up.
 It’s safe to say; bluebells are the spring seasons most beautiful wildflowers.
 Thriving beside each other in their thousands, they visually revive forests back to life.